solana-foundation/developer-content/docs/core/transactions/confirmation.md

 (aka the max processing age) stored within the `BlockhashQueue`.
 If the transaction's recent blockhash is
 [older than this](https://github.com/anza-xyz/agave/blob/cb2fd2b632f16a43eff0c27af7458e4e97512e31/runtime/src/bank.rs#L3570-L3571)
-max processing age, the transaction is rejected.
+max processing age, the transaction is not processed.

 Since [slots](/docs/terminology.md#slot) (aka the time period a validator can produce a block) are configured to last about